earthboundkid/Watsuji-and-Aesthetics/4 Aesthetic Judgment.md

 "meeting of feeling". §197

-One incident in the life of the *renga* poet Bashō ([芭蕉][ja], §§--§§) illustrates a key aspect of aesthetic judgment.
-One time a dispute arose about the proper interpretation of his disciple Kyorai’s poem, “On the edge of this rock, / Here is one more / Moon-viewer”:
+One incident in the life of the *renga* poet[^] Matsuo Bashō ([松尾 芭蕉][ja], 1644--1694) illustrates a key aspect of aesthetic judgment.
+One time a dispute arose about the proper interpretation of a poem by his disciple Kyorai ([去来][ja], 1651--1704).

+“On the edge of this rock, / Here is one more / Moon-viewer”§

+[^]: Bashō is now often referred to as a haiku poet, but this is anachronistic.
+In Bashō's time, the initial verse of a *renga* sequence was referred to as a *hokku* [発句][ja].
+The term *haiku* [俳句][ja] was coined by Masaoka Shiki ([正岡 子規][ja], 1867--1902) to refer to *hokku* which exist independent of a *renga* sequence.
+While Bashō certainly wrote what we would now call haiku, to properly understand his career it is important to recall that he considered himself a master of *renga*, not merely isolated verse.

 > Kyorai said, “Shadō asserted that this must be a monkey, but what I intend is another person.”
 Bashō retorted, “A monkey!
 What does he mean?
 What were you thinking when you composed the poem?”
 Kyorai answered, “As I was walking over the fields and mountains, singing under the light of the full moon, I found, on the edge of a rock, another man filled with poetical excitement.”
 Bashō said, “In the phrase, ‘There is one more person,’ you announce yourself; in this there is poetry.” […] My poetical taste is below the highest, but in Bashō’s interpretation, there is something fantastic, I think.[^]